What is Medial Patellar Luxation (MPL) or Lateral Patellar Luxation (LPL)?

 The patella is another name for the kneecap.
-Medial is another way of saying toward midline.
+Medial is another way of saying toward body midline.
+Lateral is another way of saying away from body midline or towards the outside.
 Luxation is a term used to describe motion of a structure outside of its normal position or path.
-Therefore, the kneecap moves out of its normal position toward the body's midline.
-This condition is usually congenital (born with) and often hereditary (passed from parent to offspring).
+Therefore, the kneecap moves out of its normal position toward or away from the body's midline.
+This condition can be congenital (born with) and often hereditary (passed from parent to offspring).
 Mild luxations may not be evident until aggravated by minor trauma.
 As the patella is drawn outside of its normal position by forces placed upon it, the cartilage on the underside of the patella and on the end of the femur (thigh bone) becomes worn.
 In some cases, even the bone under the cartilage begins to wear and the patella more easily or permanently displaces.
 This abnormal wear causes inflammation, pain, and resultant lameness.
-Any breed can have a MPL, but it is commonly seen in Boston Terriers, Shih Tzus, and Cavalier King Charles Spaniels.
+Any breed can have MPL or LPL, but it is commonly seen in small dogs.

 A diagnosis of patellar luxation is made by performing a thorough physical examination and reviewing x-rays.
 The luxations area graded I-IV based on severity.